fghibellini/nix-haskell-monorepo/hydra-project-config/README.md

 A job represents the execution of the build of a single derivation (and its dependencies).
 Instead of configuring single jobs Hydra has a notion of jobsets.
 To configure a jobset you first need a Nix expression that evaluates to a derivation-valued attribute set.
 The attribute names are used as job names.
 Once you have this expression in your repo you can create a jobset by specifying the git url to track and the path to this Nix expression file.
 Jobsets are configured inside of projects which are just logical groupings of them.

-**TODO** add screenshots of web UI

 In practice you would have a structure similar to the following: